cqse/teamscale-javascript-profiler/HOWTO.md

 In other words, the approach supports Edge >= v79, Firefox >= v54, Chrome >= v51, and
 Safari >= v10.
 Instrumented applications cannot be executed in NodeJS.

+To run the components of the profiler, NodeJS in at least version 14 is needed.

-## Content Security Policy
+# Content Security Policy

-To use this coverage collecting approach, the applications' Cross-Origin Resource Sharing (CORS) has to be adjusted.
+To use this coverage collecting approach, the application's Cross-Origin Resource Sharing (CORS) has to be adjusted.
 The instrumented application sends coverage information via WebSockets to a collecting server.
 That is, communication via WebSockets must be allowed.
-For example, if the collecting server is running on the same machine as the (possibly headless) browser, then communicating with localhost must be allowed by adding `ws://localhost:*` for `connect-src`, `blob`, and `worker-src` to the `Content-Security-Policy` header.
+For example, if the collecting server is running on the same machine as the browser, then communicating with localhost must be allowed by adding `ws://localhost:*` for `connect-src`, `blob`, and `worker-src` to the `Content-Security-Policy` header.

-The following snippet shows the content security policy that has to be added for allowing accessing the collector at host `collectorHost` on port `54321`:
+The following snippet shows the content security policy that has to be added for allowing accessing the collector at host `<collectorHost>` on port `<port>`:

 ```
-connect-src 'self' ws://collectorHost:54321;
+connect-src 'self' ws://<collectorHost>:<port>;
-script-src 'self' blob: ws://collectorHost:54321;
+script-src 'self' blob: ws://<collectorHost>:<port>;
-worker-src 'self' blob: ws://collectorHost:54321;
+worker-src 'self' blob: ws://<collectorHost>:<port>;
 ```

-## NodeJs

-To run the components of the profiler, NodeJS in at least version 14 is needed.

 # Coverage Collection

 ## Installing and Running

-The collector is available as a NodeJs package.
-The package is available with the name `@teamscale/coverage-collector` in the NodeJs package manager.
+The collector is available as a NodeJS package.
+The package is available with the name `@teamscale/coverage-collector` in the NodeJS package manager.

 ### Running using NPX